beryllium-org/OS/README.md

 You can attach an rtc, I used a ds1302.<br />
 If you don't attach one, expect borked timestamps, nothing else.
 The timings will work correctly though.<br />
+Networking can be achieven by attaching a w5500 breakout board.<br />
 It expects to find a /ljinux folder which uses as it's root.
 It can be on the built in fs, or an sd card, more details at Configuration.<br />

 It's structure:<br />